 Randy Wells pitched six scoreless innings, Carlos Marmol stranded two baserunners in the ninth and visiting Chicago avoided a three-game sweep.
 Rookie Tyler Colvin and Marlon Byrd homered for Chicago.

 Jonny Gomes hit a solo homer with one out in the bottom of the ninth to lift host Cincinnati.
 Francisco Cordero (1-0) pitched a perfect ninth in relief of Bronson Arroyo, who went eight innings and had an RBI single.

 Dodgers 10, Pirates 2

-Ronnie Belliard homered among three extra base hits and drove in four runs, and visiting Los Angeles avoided being swept in a three-game series by Pittsburgh for the first time in 10 years.
-LA played without Andre Ethier (left ankle) and Manny Ramirez (day off), but still got 16 hits.
+Ronnie Belliard homered among three extra-base hits and drove in four runs for visiting Los Angeles.
+Pittsburgh was attempting to sweep the Dodgers in a three-game series for the first time in 10 years.
+L.A. was without Andre Ethier (left ankle) and Manny Ramirez (day off) but had 16 hits.

 Vernon Wells hit his fourth homer in three games and visiting Toronto rallied for three runs in the ninth against Texas closer Frank Francisco.
-Wells, a native of Arlington, became the first Blue Jays player to homer in each of the first three games of the season.
+Wells became the first Blue Jay to homer in each of the first three games of a season.